-A new survey shows that the fear of phishing scams and online fraud is undermining people'strust in the Internet and it's taking a big bite out of e-commerce.
+Download our in-depth report: The Ultimate Guide to IT Security VendorsThe fear of phishing scams and online fraud is undermining people'strust in the Internet and it's taking a big bite out of e-commerce.

 Insight Express recently conducted a survey for Symantec Corp., aninformation security company based in Cupertino, Calif.
 The survey showsthat 43.5 percent of all respondents receive unsolicited emailsrequesting personal information several times a day.
 And 44.2 percentsay they think they have visited a fraudulent Web site, but they're notsure.

 And because of these high percentages, Bill Rosenkrantz, group productmanager for Symantec, says 74.3 percent of respondents only buy productsthrough secure sites.
 But a full 45 percent don't provide confidentialdata over the Internet at all.
 That means 45 percent don't shop onlinebecause that would require them to give out their credit card numbers,along with other personal information.

 And that means Amazon.com isn't selling books to that 45 percent.They're not battling it out in eBay auctions, and they're not orderinghiking boots from L.L.
 Bean's Web site.https://o1.qnsr.com/log/p.gif?;n=203;c=204650394;s=9477;x=7936;f=201801171506010;u=j;z=TIMESTAMP;a=20392931;e=i ''When almost half the population says they're not going to provideinformation over the Internet, it says to me that consumers are notembracing the Internet and have a lack of trust of onlinetransactions,'' says Rosenkrantz. ''It is definitely underminingpeople's trust.
 It's impact on e-commerce is harder to gauge but if ithasn't already, it has the potential to stall growth.''